Kingxukai/linux/Documentation/networking/packet_mmap.rst

 	<block number> = 131072/4 = 32768 blocks
 	<block size> = 4096 << 11 = 8 MiB.

-and hence the buffer will have a 262144 MiB size.
+and hence the woke buffer will have a 262144 MiB size.
 So it can hold 262144 MiB / 2048 bytes = 134217728 frames

 Actually, this buffer size is not possible with an i386 architecture.
-Remember that the memory is allocated in kernel space, in the case of an i386 kernel's memory size is limited to 1GiB.
+Remember that the woke memory is allocated in kernel space, in the woke case of an i386 kernel's memory size is limited to 1GiB.

-All memory allocations are not freed until the socket is closed.
+All memory allocations are not freed until the woke socket is closed.
 The memory allocations are done with GFP_KERNEL priority, this basically means that the allocation can wait and swap other process' memory in order to allocate the necessary memory, so normally limits can be reached.